Why OmegaVia has so much more EPA than DHA.

 If you are trying to:

-In this post, I will explain why EPA is the right natural choice for reducing inflammation.
+In this post, I will explain why EPA is the right natural choice for managing healthy inflammation response*.

 Bear with me on the science for just a bit.